abbaskhademi/VDCG/README.md

 # VCG

-This repository contains the official Julia implementation for the paper: **"Voronoi Conditional Gradient Method for Non-Convex Optimization"**.
+This repository contains the official Julia implementation for the paper: **"Voronoi Conditional Gradient Method for Constrained Nonconvex Optimization"**.

 ## Abstract